 In February 2016, the FASB issued ASU No. 2016-02, "Leases".
-From the lessee's perspective, the new standard establishes a right-of-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+From the lessee's perspective, the new standard establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement for a lessee.
 From the lessor's perspective, the new standard requires a lessor to classify leases as either sales-type, finance or operating.
 A lease will be treated as a sale if it transfers all of the risks and rewards, as well as control of the underlying asset, to the lessee.
 If risks and rewards are conveyed without the transfer of control, the lease is treated as a financing.
 If the lessor doesn't convey risks and rewards or control, an operating lease results.
 The new standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
 A modified retrospective transition approach is required for lessors for sales-type, direct financing, and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-We are currently evaluating the impact of adopting this new guidance on our consolidated results of operations and financial condition.
+The Company has not adopted a new accounting policy as of the filing date.
+Management is continuing to evaluate the standard, but the effects of recognizing most operating leases on the Consolidated Statements of Financial Condition is expected to be material.
+The Company expects to recognize right-of-use assets and lease liabilities for substantially all of its operating lease commitments disclosed in Note 15 based on the present value of unpaid lease payments as of the date of adoption.